 Stop labeling yourself as an introvert.
 The real power is in deciding who you want to be — and then learning how to become that person.

-This article is an excerpt from my new book, The Social Gladiator.
+This article is an excerpt from my new book, The Social Gladiator, a guide to overcoming your insecurities and building social skills.